xavierdidelot/DiagnoDating/README.md

 # Introduction

-Work on the confounding effect of genetic structure on molecular dating.
+The aim of this package is to check if a dated phylogeny is valid.
+Many tools exist to produce dated phylogenies, but there are several factors that can invalidate the results.
+This includes the confounding effect that population structure can have on dating.
+But it also include incorrect assumptions made when running a dating analysis, for example using an inappropriate clock model.

 # Done so far

-- Dating via node.dating, BactDating, treedater and LSD2
+- Dating via node.dating, BactDating, treedater, TreeTime and LSD2
 - Reproduce confounding effect described by Murray2016 on similar coalescent simulation, cf `confounding.Rmd`
 - Ruled out possible problem in phylogenetics since working directly